mindspore-ai/docs/docs/mindspore/programming_guide/source_en/custom_debugging_info.md

 | mindspore/ccsrc | ME |
 | mindspore/core/gvar | COMMON |
 | mindspore/core/ | CORE |

+- `GLOG_log_max`

+    It is used to control the size of the mindspire C + + module log file.
+The default maximum is 50MB.
+You can change the default maximum value of the log file through this environment variable.
+If the currently written log file exceeds the maximum value, the newly output log content will be written to the new log file.

+- `logger_maxBytes`

+    It is used to control the size of the mindspire Python module log file.
+The default is 52428800 bytes.

+- `logger_backupCount`

+    Used to control the number of mindspire Python module log files.
+The default is 30.

 > The glog does not support log rotate.
 To control the disk space occupied by log files, use the log file management tool provided by the operating system, such as: logrotate of Linux.